The Tank is Dead

 The industry solution to preserve the tank are two impractical concepts that each add another thousand pounds of weight -- Reactive Armor and Active Protection Systems (APS).
 Here is an excellent short video about reactive armor.
 This seems like a great idea, but only if a tanks operate alone.
 The counter explosion is large and will kill anyone outside, damage nearby friendly vehicles, and terrify the crew.
 In addition, no one discusses what happens when a row of reactive armor is sprayed with an autocannon or even heavy machine gun fire.
 These cannot be turned off when operating near friendly infantry, who will refuse to go near tanks once several are killed by a reactive blast.
 Moreover, reactive armor only protects some of the tank.

 This short video provides an excellent overview of APS, now being sold as a savior for tanks.
 This outstanding article provides greater details.
 APS has the same problem as reactive armor - friendly casualties.
 Nearby tanks may suffer damage as their reactive armor and APS systems trigger each other in a chain reaction.
 In addition, APS is easily damaged in combat from shell fragments and bullets, and from environmental factors like main gun blasts, rain, ice, tree branches, dropped tools, and boots.
 Despite industry claims, it may be triggered by birds, dispensed smoke canisters, flyer plates from reactive armor, projectiles from other APS, and enemy artillery and mortar rounds.
 Enemy autocannon fire and grenade launched projectiles will also trigger firings and quickly exhaust APS counter-munitions.
 Another weakness is that APS can only engage one target every few seconds because the destructive blast blinds its radar.
-If infantry know to fire two rockets or ATGMs at nearly the same time, one will hit.
+Infantry will learn to fire two rockets or ATGMs at nearly the same time, so one will hit.

 There have been no major battles between forces equipped with these systems so one can only debate the results.
 Realistic testing would provide great information, but does not occur because Generals and influential military contractors are not eager to learn if expensive APS actually works and if tanks are obsolete.
 APS have been proven successful in simple tests and against individual attacks by insurgents.
 Nevertheless, rational thought proves these systems dangerous to friendly forces and easily overwhelmed by projectile chaos on the modern battlefield.